Driving

 Phone

 If you use your home SIM card, you will have to expect high roaming charges.
 These vary from provider to provider.
-You should therefore get an Indonesian or international SIM card if the Wi-Fi in your accommodation, restaurants or public places is not enough for you.
+You should therefore get an Indonesian SIM card if the Wi-Fi in your accommodation, restaurants or public places is not enough for you.
 You can buy an Indonesian SIM card on arrival at the airport.
-Alternatively, I can recommend the international SIM from Airalo (affiliate link).
+Alternatively, you can install an international eSIM in advance — for example, from Airalo (affiliate link) — and you'll be online as soon as you land.